Shadows are a visual embodiment of impermanence. They are intangible, yet as real as you and me.

 The me from two years ago vaguely exists.

 San Diego was my home.
-It consisted of trips to the local supermarket every weekend with my family, dance parties in my best friend’s living room, and cute dates with a boy who made me feel different.
+It consisted of trips to the local supermarket every weekend with my family, dance parties in my best friend’s living room, and dates with a boy who made me feel different.

 Only one of those things still happen.